top of page

 Bag of red beans on wooden surface, labeled in Japanese text, suggesting a product from Hokkaido.

-Avoid Pre-sweetened or Canned Azuki - These are already cooked with sugar (like for anko paste) and are not suitable for amazake or fermentation recipes.
+Avoid Pre-sweetened or Canned Azuki (or Adzuki) - These are already cooked with sugar (like for anko paste) and are not suitable for amazake or fermentation recipes.
 Instead, choose Whole, Dried Azuki Beans.
 Azuki from Hokkaido is considered the highest quality in Japan — plump, sweet, and holds shape well after cooking.

 FINAL THOUGHTS |